erikmunkby/hela/README.md

 | `tests: always more tests`                    | Test related commit.
 No new version. |
 | `chore: moved X to folder`                    | Other small change or refactoring.
 No new version. |

+## Docs page
+In order to write and test the docs page you need all `--extras` packages installed in poetry.
+When you have made updates to the docs you can make sure everything looks good running:

+`pdoc --http localhost:8080 catalog`

 # Make Commands
 List of make commands and when to use them: